1hAck-0/1hAckOGFN-Lua-Engine/README.md

 ### Using Existing Scripts

 If you prefer to use existing scripts, that's perfectly fine.
 Please refer to the "How to Add Existing Scripts" section below for instructions.
-Although there are currently no public scripts available, this will change with the upcoming release of the "Online Script Explorer".
+Although there are currently no public scripts available, this will change with the upcoming release of the "Script Browser".

 **WARNING:** It's crucial to be careful when using third-party scripts.
 Lua is a powerful programming language, and it is entirely possible for malicious scripts to be created.
 Even though these scripts run within our isolated Engine, they can still access files and the internet.
 Always be sure to verify the source and integrity of any "unofficial" or "unverified" script before using it.
-However, rest assured that all scripts submitted to our "Online Script Explorer" will undergo a thorough **verification process** by our development team before being made publicly available.
-This makes the "Online Script Explorer" a reliable and secure source for obtaining scripts and add-ons once it is launched.
+However, rest assured that all scripts submitted to our "Script Browser" will undergo a thorough **verification process** by our development team before being made publicly available.
+This makes the "Script Browser" a reliable and secure source for obtaining scripts and add-ons once it is launched.

 ## [Reporting Bugs and Issues](docs/api.md#reporting-bugs-and-issues)